Skip to main content

 • A condition that always evaluates to true captures all rows and prevents later outputs from receiving data.

-• Dataset-level conditions such as using Count do not split rows.
+• Dataset-level conditions such as using count do not split rows.
 They route all rows or no rows.

 Example use cases